color shape color shape

 infographic-cca-statistics-small file

-Research appearing in the March/April 2024 edition of the peer-reviewed journal Professional Case Management suggests the Center for Caregiver Advancement’s high-quality caregiver training contributes to reduced emergency room visits.
-It also appears to reduce healthcare costs.
+A research article appearing in the March/April 2024 edition of the peer-reviewed journal Professional Case Management suggests that high-quality caregiver training provided by the Center for Caregiver Advancement (CCA) contributes to reduced emergency room visits for the consumers in their care.
+The study also suggests that receiving care from a CCA-trained caregiver appears to reduce healthcare costs for these consumers.

-Caregiver Training Delivers Positive Results for Consumers and Healthcare Systems
+CCA Training for Caregivers Delivers Positive Results for Consumers and Healthcare Systems

-• These reductions in utilization led to an average savings of $1,500 per consumer annually.
+• Healthcare Cost Savings: These reductions in utilization led to an average savings of $1,500 per consumer annually.

 Training through CCA was associated with several other factors that impact quality of life.
 For consumers who receive care from trained caregivers, researchers saw: